 Ma’agal Hashana, the year cycle, refers to the study of the Jewish calendar, outlining the month-by-month events, with mitzvot and minhagim, and philosophical material, that occur over the course of the year.
 The Hebrew calendar is a lunisolar calendar, meaning it is based on the cycles of both the sun and the moon, whereas the Gregorian calendar is solar, based on the sun.
-This is why most holidays fall on the same date of the Hebrew calendar each year, but changing annual dates on the Gregorian calendar.
-Our holidays are based in religious, cultural, and national elements, derived from mitzvot (commandments), rabbinic mandates, and the history of Judaism and the State of Israel.
+This is why most holidays fall on the same date of the Hebrew calendar each year, but change annual dates on the Gregorian calendar.
+Our holidays are based on religious, cultural, and national elements, derived from mitzvot (commandments), rabbinic mandates, and the history of Judaism and the State of Israel.

 Depending on their nature, certain terminology may be used to refer to different categories of holidays.
-For example, Yom tov (Ashkenazi pronunciation from Yiddish, “yontif,” literally meaning “good day,”) is sometimes referred to as a “festival day,” and include six biblically-mandated festival dates on which all activities prohibited on Shabbat are also prohibited.
+For example, Yom tov (Ashkenazi pronunciation from Yiddish, “yontif,” literally meaning “good day,”) is sometimes referred to as a “festival day,” and includes six biblically-mandated festival dates on which all activities prohibited on Shabbat are also prohibited.
 Moed (“festive season,” plural “moadim,”) refers to any of the Three Pilgrimage Festivals (shlosha regalim) of Passover (Pesach), Shavuot, and Sukkot.
 When used in comparison to Yom Tov, it refers to Chol HaMoed, the intermediate days of Passover and Sukkot.
 Hag or chag (“festival,” plural “chagim,”) can be used whenever yom tov or moed is used.
 It is also used to describe Hanukkah and Purim, as well as Yom Ha’atzmaut and Yom Yerushalayim.
 Ta’anit, or less commonly, tzom, refers to a fast.
 These terms are generally used to describe the rabbinic fasts, although tzom is used liturgically to refer to Yom Kippur as well.

 Shabbat begins just before sundown each Friday night, every seven days.
 Shabbat is not set on the calendar as it is set in the interval of seven days.
 Its start is marked by the lighting of Shabbat candles and the recitation of Kiddush over a cup of wine.
 Shabbat ends at nightfall Saturday night.
 Its conclusion is marked by the Havdalah prayer.

-Fundamental rituals and observances of Shabbat include reading of the weekly Torah portion, abbreviation of the Amidah in the three regular daily services to eliminate requests for everyday needs, addition of a Musaf service to the daily prayer service, enjoyment of three meals, often elaborate or ritualized, through the course of the day, and restraint from performing melacha, or work activities.
+Fundamental rituals and observances of Shabbat include the reading of the weekly Torah portion, an abbreviation of the Amidah in the three regular daily services to eliminate requests for everyday needs, the addition of a Musaf service to the daily prayer service, enjoyment of three meals, often elaborate or ritualized, through the course of the day, and restraint from performing melacha, or work activities.

 In many ways, halakha (Jewish law) sees Shabbat as the most important holy day in the Jewish calendar.
 It is the first holiday mentioned in the Tanakh and God was the first one to observe it, as mentioned in the Book of Genesis.
 The Torah reading on Shabbat has more sections of parshiot (Torah readings) than on Yom Kippur or any other Jewish holiday.